 Menopause is a natural part of life, but it can still cause uncomfortable symptoms.
 Dr. Pollard of Above Parr Women’s Center offers testing to confirm whether women are entering menopause, as well as treatment for some of the symptoms women may experience during and after this transition.
-This service is available to patients at the Los Gatos, California office.
+This service is available to patients at the Campbell, California office.

 Menopause is a natural biological process in which a woman stops having a menstrual cycle.
 After menopause has occurred, the woman won’t be able to get pregnant anymore.

 Most women will experience menopause around the age of 51.
 However, some women may have menopause earlier or later in life.
 Doctors consider menopause premature if it occurs before the age of 40.
 Premature menopause may increase the risk of complications for patients.